-In early March, Doctoral candidate and biologist, Amalia P. M. Bastos, and Alex H. Taylor, an Associate Professor at the University of Auckland, published their advanced findings in Nature Communications.
-Previously (December 2019), the two scientists published the findings of a similar study with the Kea parrot that found the birds could envision hidden objects after the objects left their view and determine where they would end up.
+In early March, doctoral candidate and biologist Amalia P. M. Bastos, and Alex H. Taylor, an associate professor at the University of Auckland, published their advanced findings in Nature.
+Previously (December 2019), the two scientists published the findings of a similar study with the kea parrot that found the birds could envision hidden objects after the objects left their view and determine where they would end up.
 This indicates a distinct reasoning capability using two factors simultaneously and combining them to arrive at a predicted conclusion.
 Humans enjoy this seemingly unique capability of intelligence as do gorillas and chimpanzees.

 An example is watching a person move from sight and into another room and knowing the probable location of the person.
 Or seeing a bird fly behind a tree and expecting to see the same bird fly from the other side of the tree.
 These examples are referred to as object trajectory.

-In the second study, three experiments were given to six Kea parrots.
-After several presentation of facts under the controlled experiments, the parrots often chose the solution with the most probable collection of rewards.
+In the second study, three experiments were given to six kea parrots.
+After several presentations of facts under the controlled experiments, the parrots often chose the solution with the most probable collection of rewards.
 The tests were jars of tokens, some of which yielded rewards and some which did not.
-After being presented with certain facts, and after a time, the Kea parrots soon showed remarkable intelligence in the selection of better rewards based on probability factors.
+After being presented with certain facts and after a time, the kea parrots soon showed remarkable intelligence in the selection of better rewards based on probability factors.

 One of the likely benefits of these remarkable studies is the advancement of artificial intelligence (AI) in its coded understanding of human thinking and reasoning.
 To get a more scientific but fuller understanding of this set of studies, you can begin with the December issue of Nature (here), and the subsequent March issue (here).
 One thing is certain: we’re about to learn and validate much more about our birds and their intelligence.